Superjulien/Piclockmatrix/README.md

 # PiClockMatrix

-Pyhon script for raspberry pi which with a pcb joystick, LED matrix and lcd screen which gives the time, weather, date, countdown ects ....
+Pyhon script for raspberry pi with a pcb joystick, LED matrix and lcd screen which gives the time, weather, date, countdown ects ....

 ### Version
 Version 0.10 - beta.